 Information security is the ever evolving process of using the best tools at your disposal to protect your data.
-Privacy is about having control over how that data is stored, used, or shared.
+Online privacy is about retaining control over who should be able to access your data as well as if, when, how, and for what purpose your data should be collected, stored, used, or shared.

-What follows is a list of measures you can consider adopting in order to better address these important aspects of your life in the information age.
+What follows is a list of measures and suggestions you can consider adopting in order to better address these important aspects of your life in this information age.

 1. Software updates

 One of the most important things you can do to protect your information is to keep your software (like your apps and your various operating systems) always up-to-date, making sure at the same time they are recent enough to still be supported by their developer (it being an indie developer, or a big company like Facebook, Apple, Microsoft, Google, Ubiquiti, and Samsung).
 By doing so you’ll not only make sure that you have access to the latest features and fixes, but that you’ll also be running the most secure version of any given software product, at any given time.

 Keep in mind that it’s not only your phone, tablet, laptop, and desktop computers that rely on software updates and firmware updates to function securely, improve over time, and introduce new features.
 Routers (which are at the heart of any local area network like your home network) and IoT devices such as smart speakers, lights, fridges, doorbells, TVs, TV remotes, etc. also rely on regular updates for the very same reasons.